hayaeri/JOURN124finalproject/README.md

 ![100% stacked bar chart comparing preferred coffee strength by race/ethnicity among survey respondents](CoffeeStrengthPreferencesAreMostlyMediumorSomewhatStrongAcrossGroups.png)

+I felt that it would be easier to analyze if I convered  coffee strength preferences into a 1–5 scale (weak = 1 , somewhat light = 2, medium = 3, somewhat strong = 4, very storng = 5) the pivot table shows that all age groups preferred coffee that was somewhat strong on average.
+Respondents under 18 had the lowest average strength preference, while respondents ages 35–44 and 55–64 had the highest.
+It is interesting to see that preferred coffee strength does not change dramatically by age, but there is a slight pattern where middle-aged respondents preferred somewhat stronger coffee than the youngest and oldest groups.
+The following is the pivot table that I first made.

 ## Ending Summary, Ethical Concerns, and Reporting Process